jtdLab/rapid/README.md

 ### `<project_name>_ui_<platform>`

 Contains platform dependent Design Language.
 Builds on top of the platform independent `ui` package and existing ui libraries like [`material`](https://docs.flutter.dev/development/ui/widgets/material), [`cupertino`](https://docs.flutter.dev/development/ui/widgets/cupertino), [`macos_ui`](https://pub.dev/packages/macos_ui) or [`fluent_ui`](https://pub.dev/packages/fluent_ui).

+## Core principles

+### Modularity

+Rapid aims to keep scopes small and thus uses a multi package approach.
+The packages are managed in a mono repo using [melos](https://melos.invertase.dev/).

+### Shared Domain

+Rapids archticture evolvs around a platform independent domain layer.

+### Single Responsibility

+Every package has its clear responsibility.

+### Extensibility

+Features can be added easily.

+### Unidirectional Data Flow

+Data only flows from the outside through the app to the view and backwards.